GLFHC/.github/profile/tutorials/getting_started.md

 have many editors of a document and Word does not worry if one user clobbers another users content, and each one needs to wait while someone else edits that document, but having an entire team operating in a serial fashion where each person waits on the person before is very inefficient.
-Other editors such as google docs permit track changes across multiple simultaneous users, and anyone who has used this feature knows how chaotic it gets as the screen is live updating and the text you’re editing is moving.
+Other editors such as Google Docs permit track changes across multiple simultaneous users, and anyone who has used this feature knows how chaotic it gets as the screen is live updating and the text you’re editing is moving.

 When writing executable code (whether SQL, python or Java it is very easy to make a conflicting edit (e.g. you